 - One set of official original transcripts from all schools attended after high school.
 These should be mailed to your academic program, not to the Graduate Division.
 International applicants may have additional requirements such as English language proficiency tests.

-Note: Take action to complete your application at the earliest possible date to avoid missing critical deadlines.
+Note: Complete your application at the earliest possible date to avoid missing critical deadlines!

 Can I apply to more than one program at UCI?

 Yes, you can.
 You will need to submit a separate online application, application fee, letters of recommendation and transcripts for each program.
 You only need to submit test scores, such as GRE or TOEFL, once, however, as the Graduate Division will distribute them electronically to each program.

 When is the application deadline?